 Most Federalists agreed that John Adams should be vice president.
 But Hamilton feared that if Adams was the unanimous choice, he would end in a tie with Washington and might even become president, an outcome that would be highly embarrassing for both Washington and the new electoral system.
 Hamilton therefore arranged that a number of votes be deflected, so that Adams was elected by less than half the number of Washington’s expected unanimous vote.
-The final results were Washington, 69 electoral votes; Adams, 34; John Jay, 9; John Hancock, 4; and others, 22.
+The final results were Washington, 69 electoral votes; Adams, 34; John Jay, nine; John Hancock, four and others, 22.

 1792: George Washington – unopposed

 As in 1789, persuading George Washington to run was the major difficulty in selecting a president in 1792.
-Washington complained of old age, sickness, and the increasing hostility of the Republican press toward his administration.
+Washington complained of old age, sickness and the increasing hostility of the Republican press toward his administration.
 The press attacks were symptomatic of the increasing split within the government between Federalists, who were coalescing around Treasury Secretary Alexander Hamilton, and Republicans, forming around Secretary of State Thomas Jefferson.
 James Madison, among others, convinced Washington to continue as president by arguing that only he could hold the government together.

 Speculation then shifted to the vice presidency.
 Hamilton and the Federalists supported the reelection of John Adams.
 Republicans favored New York governor George Clinton, but Federalists feared him partly because of a widespread belief that his recent election to the governorship was fraudulent.
 In addition, the Federalists feared that Clinton would belittle the importance of the federal government by retaining his governorship while serving as vice president.

 Adams won relatively easily with support from New England and the Mid-Atlantic states, except New York.
 Only electoral votes are recorded here, because most states still did not select presidential electors by popular vote.
 Nor was there a separate vote for president and vice president until the Twelfth Amendment took effect in 1804.
-The results were Washington, 132 electoral votes (unanimous); Adams, 77; Clinton, 50; Jefferson, 4; and Aaron Burr, 1.
+The results were Washington, 132 electoral votes (unanimous); Adams, 77; Clinton, 50; Jefferson, four and Aaron Burr, one.

 1796: John Adams vs. Thomas Jefferson